Eschenz railway station

 Eschenz railway station (Bahnhof Eschenz) is a railway station in Eschenz, in the Swiss canton of Thurgau.
-It is an intermediate stop on the Lake line and is served by local trains only.
+It is an intermediate stop on the Lake line and is served as a request stop by local trains only.

+The station is close to the southern shore of the Untersee (Lake Constance).

 Services

 Eschenz is served by the S1 of the St. Gallen S-Bahn: